jcrobak/parquet-python/docs/source/index.rst

 Caveats, Known Issues
 ---------------------

-Not all parts of the parquet-format have been implemented yet or tested e.g. see the Todos linked below. fastparquet is, however, capable of reading all the data files from the `parquet-compatability <https://github.com/Parquet/parquet-compatibility>`_ project.
+Not all parts of the parquet-format have been implemented yet or tested. fastparquet is, however, capable of reading all the data files from the `parquet-compatability <https://github.com/Parquet/parquet-compatibility>`_ project.